 Phillip is an historian of the Cold War with a special interest in the impact of communism, anti-communism and espionage on the politics and culture of Australia, Great Britain and the United States.

-Phillip is a review editor of Labour History, was a guest editor of American Communist History, and is a research associate with the London School of Economics and Political Science Ideas Cold War Studies Program.
+Phillip was a review editor of Labour History, a guest editor of American Communist History, and a research associate with the LSE Ideas Cold War Studies Project.
 He has received two fellowships from New York University to undertake research into the Cold War.
 He has also received numerous teaching and research awards, including:

 - Fulbright Scholarship